TheNextGuy32/peace-of-westfalia/rules.md

 The year is 1510.
 You are a Prince or Princess in the Holy Roman Empire.

-And it’s about to go down.
+And it's about to go down.

 The Catholic Church is mired in corruption and scandal, and judgment has come for Her sins in the form of a young friar by the name of Martin Luther.
 Players must choose sides in the ensuing religious struggle:

 Will you stick with the Catholic Church, attempt to reform the Church from within, and struggle from behind to win back the souls of the German people?
-Or will you join the Protestant Revolutionaries and strive to rid the Whore of Babylon’s influence from the land?
+Or will you join the Protestant Revolutionaries and strive to rid the Whore of Babylon's influence from the land?
 Will you seek ye first the kingdom, or subordinate faith to power politics?

 Lead your principality through this turbulent time period.
-As Europe’s religious firestorm culminates in the cataclysmic 30 Years War, will the One True Faith triumph?
+As Europe's religious firestorm culminates in the cataclysmic 30 Years War, will the One True Faith triumph?
 Or will religious divisions become entrenched in the Peace of Westphalia?

 ## Contents of Game